 Final Recommendation Statement

-Latent Tuberculosis Infection: Screening
+Latent Tuberculosis Infection in Adults: Screening

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-|Asymptomatic adults at increased risk for infection||The USPSTF recommends screening for latent tuberculosis infection (LTBI) in populations at increased risk.||B|
+|Asymptomatic adults at increased risk of latent tuberculosis infection (LTBI)||The USPSTF recommends screening for LTBI in populations at increased risk.
+See the "Assessment of Risk" section for additional information on adults at increased risk.||B|

 Clinician SummaryExpand All